Agent and Workflow Deployment Guide

 llmService.apiKey | LLM API key | sk-... |

-persistence.database.url | Database connection URL | postgresql+psycopg2://... |
+persistence.database.url | Database connection URL (standalone only) | postgresql+psycopg2://... |

-persistence.s3.endpointUrl | S3 endpoint | https://s3.amazonaws.com |
+persistence.s3.endpointUrl | S3 endpoint (standalone, S3 only) | https://s3.amazonaws.com |

-persistence.s3.bucketName | S3 bucket name | my-bucket |
+persistence.s3.bucketName | S3 bucket name (standalone, S3 only) | my-bucket |

-config.agentYaml | Agent configuration (via --set-file) | (file path) |
+config.yaml | Agent configuration (via --set-file) | (file path) |

 Database Requirements